-The Strathpeffer area is surrounded by gentle, wooded hills, there are several lovely tracks for walking or cycling.
-Also, both the Pictish Eagle Stone and modern Touchstone Maze are well worth visiting.
+The Strathpeffer area is surrounded by gentle, wooded hills, and there are several lovely tracks for walking or cycling.
+Both the Pictish Eagle Stone and modern Touchstone Maze are well worth visiting.